 Alaska's definition of telehealth is modality neutral in that it does not specify whether services are required to be synchronous or asynchronous (Alaska Statutes Sec.
 47.05.270(e); Alaska Stat.
 Ann Sec.
 44.33.381).
 State law does not explicitly mention remote patient monitoring or store-and-forward technologies.
-Alaska regulations prohibit treatment, diagnosis, or the prescription of medications based "solely on a patient-supplied history" received by "telephone, facsimile, or electronic format" (Alaska Admin Code tit.12,Sec.
+Alaska regulations limit a physician's provision of services based "solely on a patient-supplied history" received by "telephone, facsimile, or electronic format."
+(Alaska Admin Code tit.
+12, Sec.
 40.967(27)).
-In other words, a patient-provider relationship may not be established through asynchronous modalities.
 Alaska requires coverage parity for mental health services (Alaska Statutes Sec.
 21.42.422 as amended by HB 29 (2020)).
 The state does not require payment parity.